behan101/Threat-Hunt-Remote-Assistance/README.md

 <img width="1858" height="321" alt="image" src="https://github.com/user-attachments/assets/d5f40d59-3753-4a08-9c81-974c8939d5b6" />

 **Why This Matters:**
-Confirmation of egress is a necessity before any attempts to move data off-hose.
+Confirmation of egress is a necessity before any attempts to move data off-host.
 After establishing a connection, exfiltrated data can be transferred.
 "RuntimeBroker.exe" was found to to be the initiating parent process for the queries.

 ---